June 26, 2019Comments Off on Recently Noted – Robert Reich on breaking up Big Tech – a limited view

 Corporate concentration of income and wealth are core features of capitalism.
-From its earliest cheerleaders like Adam Smith, the drive for corporations to get ever larger and in the doing drive their competitors --->> read more -->>
+From its earliest chroniclers and cheerleaders like Adam Smith, the drive for corporations to get ever larger and in the doing drive their competitors --->> read more -->>